saikrishna-git1/Custom-Bootloader-STM32F407/README.md

 ## Bootloader project creation
-Used CubeMX software to add/init all the peripheral drivers needed for this task.
+Used CubeMX software to add/init all the peripheral drivers needed for this task:
+USART2 - PA2, PA3
+USART3 - PC10, PC11
+CRC